chenhongbiao/en/_posts/2015-12-03-Internet-Security.md

 ![121314-Wi-Fi](http://ww4.sinaimg.cn/large/8935112bjw1ez8rfmgocgj20zk0k0amg.jpg)

 Wi-Fi could be dangerous, too.
 When you think you are lucky to have a free Wi-Fi, maybe someone are spying on your information through the Free Wi-Fi.
-XD

 - To do that, first, set a free Wi-Fi hotspot named CMCC or NEU.